Home > Programs > Water Quality > Contaminants of Emerging Concern > Contaminants of Emerging Concern: 6-PPDq

 What is 6-PPDq?

-This could be a ubiquitous microplastic entering surface water systems in developed areas, making 6-PPDq an emerging contaminant of concern.
+This could be a ubiquitous microplastic entering surface water systems in developed areas, making 6-PPDq a contaminant of emerging concern.

 6-PPDq is acutely toxic to coho salmon and linked to die off events in the Pacific Northwest.
 It is also sub-lethally toxic to other salmonid species, including rainbow, brown and brook trout, all species found in the Delaware River Basin.